Where is my refund of Wisconsin tax?

 Who is not required to file a Wisconsin corporation franchise or income tax return?

-- Corporations and associations exempt under sec.
-71.26(1), Wis.
-Stats., except those with (a) unrelated business taxable income as defined in IRC section 512, or (b) income derived from a health maintenance organization or a limited service health organization.
-This includes insurers exempt from federal income taxation under IRC section 501(c)(15), town mutuals organized under Chapter 612, Wis.
+- Corporations and associations whose income is exempt under secs.
+71.24, 71.26(1) or 71.45(1), Wis.
+Stats., except those with (a) $1,000 or more of UBT as defined in sec.
+512, IRC or (b) income derived from a health maintenance organization or a limited service health organization.
+This includes insurers exempt from federal income taxation under sec.
+501(c)(15), IRC, town mutual insurers organized under Chapter 612, Wis.
 Stats., foreign insurers, domestic insurers engaged exclusively in life insurance business, domestic mortgage insurers, some cooperatives, and religious, scientific, educational, benevolent, or other corporations or associations of individuals not organized or conducted for profit.

 - Corporations that are completely inactive in and outside Wisconsin and have filed Form 4H.